AIOpsArena/dataset/README.md

 - parent_span: ID of the preceding request in the call hierarchy

 ### Log
-The logs within MicroServo are preserved in a CSV file.
+The logs within AIOpsArena are preserved in a CSV file.
 Each row in the CSV file corresponds to an individual log entry, representing a singular event or state captured by the microservice’s logging system.
 And the format of the CSV file is composed of the following columns: (log_id, timestamp, date, cmdb_id, value).

 | log_id   | timestamp   | date   | cmdb_id   | message   |
 | ----------- | -------   | -------   | -------   | -------   |